UEFA Futsal Champions League preliminary round latest | Futsal Champions League

 Team facts

-- Former semi-finalists Araz make their 18th appearance and Encamp their 17th, behind only Kairat, who will reach 20 when they begin in the main round.
+- Former semi-finalists Araz are making their 18th appearance and Encamp their 17th, behind only Kairat, who will reach 20 when they begin in the main round.

 - Debuts: AEL Limassol, Bloomsbury, Lubawa, Prishtina 01, Radnik Bijeljina.